qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - How do I forward an email?
 - Hello, How do I forward an email?
 — forward an email
+- I want to forward an E-mail
+- How to forward E-mail

 ## intent:goodbye
 - bye